ALTITUDE

 GPT-5.3 Codex

-OpenAI's answer to agentic coding.
-Built for tasks that run hours to weeks with minimal human input.
-So capable at code generation that OpenAI flagged elevated cybersecurity risk in its own safety card.
+Built for agentic coding tasks running hours to weeks with minimal human input.
+OpenAI flagged elevated cybersecurity risk in its own safety card.

 OPENAI